LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 )
 ```

-5. And finally add a link to profile edit component in `rightAuthLinks` function on `src/App.jsx` file.
-File should have the following content.
+5. And finally add a link to the profile edit component in the `rightAuthLinks` function on the `src/App.jsx` file.
+The file should have the following content.

 ```jsx
 import { Outlet } from 'react-router-dom'